spartan-protocol/spartanswap-contracts/README.md

 ## Incentive Design

-The BASE contract mints a certain number of coins every era and sends them to the Incentive Address, which can also be the DAO.
+The `BASE` contract mints a certain number of coins every era and sends them to the Incentive Address, which can also be the `DAO`.

 The mint amount is set by `(300m-totalSupply)/emissionCurve` which will mint a slowly decreasing amount each day.
 In future, a burn feature can reduce total supply, thereby stabilising emissions.

-Users lock LP tokens in the DAO and can call `harvest()` as often as they want, although since the reserve in the DAO depletes, it favours those who call it more frequently.
+Users lock LP tokens in the `DAO` and can call `harvest()` as often as they want, although since the reserve in the `DAO` depletes, it favours those who call it more frequently.
 If the `erasToEarn` is set to 30 days, then after the final drop, it will take 30 days for all rewards to be consumed.
 However, since new rewards are sent there every day, the velocity of emissions should be fairly constant.

 ## Router Design

-The ROUTER facilitates funds movement from users into pools, containing business logic for creating pools, adding/removing liquidity, and swapping.
-It calls the UTILS contract for arithmetic functions.
+The `ROUTER` facilitates funds movement from users into pools, containing business logic for creating pools, adding/removing liquidity, and swapping.
+It wraps the underlying `POOL` contract.
+Token to Token swaps can only be done via the Router.

+The Router does not hold funds.

-The ROUTER also tracks metrics, which can in future be used to distribute rewards in a more novel way, such as based on volume or average fees earned, per pool.
+* The `ROUTER` also tracks metrics, which can in future be used to distribute rewards in a more novel way, such as based on volume or average fees earned, per pool.

-The ROUTER handles BNB, so each POOL is a payable contract.
+* The `ROUTER` handles BNB by converting it into WrappedBNB first.

-The ROUTER deploys a new POOL contract each time a new POOL is created, and maintains a registry of listed tokens.
+* The `ROUTER` deploys a new `POOL` contract each time a new `POOL` is created, and maintains a registry of listed tokens.

 ## Pool Design

-The pool itself does not contain any logic apart from being a BEP20 mintable/burnable contract and holds state.
-The ROUTER can update state and gives itself permission to spend any amount of funds from the POOL.
+The pool contains logic and holds funds and state.
+The only way to get funds out of the `POOL` is to send it funds first (assets or liquidity tokens).

-**Changing the ROUTER to a malicious one could cause the loss of all funds in the system.**

-The pool also has a function that can dividend funds without being associated with a swap/add/remove.
-These funds can be claimed by all LPs in the pool, and thus can be used for paying dividends of SPARTA in a future update.

-Spartan Swap  has the following intended design:

-Liquidity Providers
-* Add liquidity in any amount from any pool
-* Move liquidity between pools (remove from one, add to another)
-* Withdraw partial or full capital from any pool, symmetrically or asymmetrically

-Swapping
-* Swap from any token to any token
-* Buy an asset
-* Sell an asset
+* Liquidity is added by sending the `POOL` funds, then calling `addLiquidity()`.
+It will find all spare funds on its address and attribute that to the liquidity provider, calling `mint()`.
+* Liquidity is removed by sending liquidity tokens to the `POOL` then calling `removeLiquidity()`.
+It will find all spare tokens on its address, burn them, then send the liquidity provider their fair share of funds.
+* A Swap is executed by sending the `POOL` funds, then calling `swap(token)`.
+It finds all spare funds on its address, and calculates the swap output in the other token, then sending that out.
+* A `sync()` function is added that re-syncs the recorded token amounts on the `POOL` address.

+** The pool asks the `UTILS` contract for logic relating to adding/removing liquidity, as well as swapping, so in future different logic could be added.
+However an upgrade to a malicous `UTILS` contract could compromise funds in the system.**

 ## Utils Design

 Utils works as both a web3 aggregrator (one call that makes several EVM calls, returning objects), as well as the core arithmetic of the system.

 It is also used to retrieve state from the router, tokens and pools.
 DApps should read from Utils, write to Router.

+The `UTILS` contract has the following:

+* Aggregrating token details
+* Aggregrating sparta burn details
+* Getting all tokens and pools in the system
+* Getting pool data
+* Arithmetic relating to pools and members
+* Core math relating to calculating swaps and liquidity provisioning

+The `UTILS` contract can be upgraded, but upgrading it to a malicious contract can compromise funds in the system by changing logic to favour an attacker.

 ## Future Features